Grit & Grain

 Goose Island’s internal team, Mike Smith and Mike Erickson, produced this episodic documentary, while Ken Hunnemeder shared directorial and cinematography duties with Sergio Salgado here at Furnace FPS.
 To round out the talented team, Good Beer Hunting provided creative direction for Grit & Grain.
 We are thankful to have been a part of this great production crew that made the project so worthwhile.

 An episode a week was released starting at the end of September.
-The video above is the fourth chapter in the Grit & Grain series.
-If you’d like to watch the whole thing, get some popcorn and sit tight.
+The video above is the for the Grit & Grain series.
+If you’d like to watch the whole thing, get some popcorn, sit tight and keep scrolling.

 Ch 1. – We Thought We’d Never Make It Again